 Neuromuscular Post-Tetanic Potentiation (PTP), also called Post-Tetanic Facilitation refers to a mechanism by which a muscle’s capacity to produce force is increased by a previous high-force action.

-Basically, when you produce a very high level of force, your capacity to recruit muscle fibers and make them fire fast (firing rate) is increased for a certain period of time leading to a greater performance potential, provided that fatigue does not counterbalance it.
+Basically, when you produce a very high level of force, your capacity to recruit muscle fibres and make them fire fast (firing rate) is increased for a certain period of time leading to a greater performance potential, provided that fatigue does not counterbalance it.

 The more force you produce, the greater the potentiation is.
 Weights of 90% or more (or explosive movements, since Force = Mass x Acceleration) have the greatest impact.
 Maximal overcoming isometrics also have a strong effect.